 Google has been testing changes to its search engine results page (SERP) layout for quite some time.
-But in February this year, they made the changes official:
+But in February this year, they made the changes to the Google SERP layout official:

 - Ads and content were removed from the right side of the page, with the exception of product listing ads (PLAs) and the Knowledge Panel for certain search results